 Disclaimer: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

-First, you may remember me raving about this gadget when I made slow cooker apple butter.
-It turns out that it also peels potatoes like a boss.
+First of all, this gadget is a life saver–it peels potatoes like a boss.
 Really.
 A few quick cranks and the job of peeling is done.
 No more sore wrists from peeling those babies by hand!